-In 1997 a group of Edinburgh-based artists, including former Artistic Director Magdalena Schamberger, came together with the idea of using their theatre and clowning skills to help children experiencing the stress and boredom of being in hospital.
-Taking on the characters of hospital doctors, the group put on small red noses and adopted funny names to make the children smile and laugh.
+In 1997 a group of Edinburgh-based artists, including former Artistic Director Magdalena Schamberger, decided to bring The Big Apple Circus concept of Hospital Clowning to Scotland.
+Using specialist clowning skills and taking on the characters of hospital doctors, the group put on red noses and adopted funny names to make the children smile and laugh.
 From this small but heartfelt start, the charity Hearts & Minds was born.

 Our Clowndoctors Programme

-In 1999, we launched our Clowndoctors Programme and began working with hospitals, hospices and respite centres, visiting babies, children and young people with short, long-term and, sadly, sometimes life-limiting conditions.
-We also work with children who attend schools for learners with complex additional support needs.
+In 1999, we launched our Clowndoctors Programme and began working in collaboration with Royal Hospital for Children, Glasgow, Edinburgh Sick Kids Hospital and Children's Hospices Across Scotland (CHAS).
+We now visit hospitals, hospices and respite centres across Scotland, visiting babies, children and young people with short, long-term and sometimes life-limiting conditions.
+We also created a programme to work with children who attend schools for learners with complex additional support needs in collaboration with The Royal Blind School and Beatlie School.

 "It's amazing that you can get him to focus like that for so long."